crates/Doctor/README.md

 On Unix-like operating systems, most of system tools are C programs and some of these programs take arguments written in a file.
 Dotfiles, files with starts with ., gives these paramaters and define program behaviour on runtime.
 You can read interesting story of born this trend from [here](https://plus.google.com/101960720994009339267/posts/R58WgWwN9jp).
-Dotfiles are specially useful when from current machine to another, it make you avoid to configure from beginning.
+Dotfiles are specially useful when you set up a new machine, it make you avoid to configure all the things from beginning.
 Keeping dotfiles in a version control system is a good practice, most of users share their dotfiles in public repos.

  `.bashrc`, `.profile`, `.vimrc` are examples of dotfiles.